Tony Mandarich: Professional career

 Going into the 1989 draft, Mandarich was considered one of the best prospects for an offensive lineman ever and a top-five pick.
 Mandarich was selected second overall by the Green Bay Packers.

 Drafted as an offensive tackle, Mandarich never lived up to the stellar expectations set for him.
-After a lengthy holdout, which was not settled until the week before the regular-season kickoff, he spent most of his first year on the special-teams unit.
+After a lengthy holdout, which was not settled until the week before the regular-season kickoff, his play was so slovenly that he only played for nine series in his first year; he spent most of the season on the special-teams unit.
 He was also known for having attitude issues.
-He was quoted as saying: "I am not like other players, I am Tony Mandarich, and they have to understand that.
+He was quoted as saying, "I am not like other players, I am Tony Mandarich, and they have to understand that.
 If they don't like it, that is just the way I am and they are going to learn to like it."

-After three seasons of lackluster performance on a four-year contract, Mandarich was cut in 1992 by the Packers who cited a non-football injury.
-Mandarich is often referred to as one of the top 5 bust NFL draft picks of all time, having been drafted ahead of such future NFL stars as Barry Sanders, Derrick Thomas, Deion Sanders, Steve Atwater, Eric Metcalf, and Andre Rison.
-The September 28, 1992, cover of Sports Illustrated featuring Mandarich labelled him "The NFL's Incredible Bust".
+Although he started every game in 1990 and 1991, he soon became notorious in the league for lackluster play, allowing 21 sacks and 36 knockdowns.
+He frequently found himself overmatched against defensive linemen.
+In a 1991 game against the Philadelphia Eagles, for instance, Mandarich was lined up opposite Reggie White for most of the game.
+Defensive tackle Mike Golic later recalled that White was "throwing Mandarich around" so often that he found himself having to keep from tripping over Mandarich.
+As Golic put it, White treated Mandarich "like a toy".
+His play slightly improved in 1991, but many scouts of the time considered him an average tackle at best, far below expectations for the second overall pick.